Fin Stevens: 2023–24 season and loan to Oxford United

 On 29 June 2023, Stevens joined League One club Oxford United on loan for the duration of the 2023–24 season.
 Predominantly a member of the starting lineup, Stevens made 43 appearances during a season which, following victory in the 2024 League One playoff final, culminated in promotion to the Championship.
 Stevens scored the first professional goal of his career during the season, with the opener in a 3–0 win over Shrewsbury Town on 3 October 2023.

 Stevens began the 2024–25 pre-season with the Brentford first team squad, before departing the club in July 2024.
 He made 10 appearances during his four seasons at the Community Stadium.

 FC St. Pauli

 On 26 July 2024, Stevens transferred to Bundesliga club FC St. Pauli and signed an undisclosed-length contract, rumoured to be three years, for an undisclosed fee, reported to be between €600,000 and €1 million.
 While a regular inclusion on the substitutes' bench, Stevens played just 71 minutes across two appearances during the 2024–25 season and spent three months out of the matchday squad.
+As a player from a non-EU country, Stevens was not eligible to play for the club's reserve team.
+Stevens was an unused substitute on 10 occasions during the 2025–26 season and made just one appearance, as a substitute in a 2–1 defeat to RB Leipzig in the penultimate match of the season, soon before the club's relegation to the 2.
+Bundesliga was confirmed.
+Stevens transferred out of the club in June 2026.

+Leyton Orient

+On 23 June 2026, Stevens transferred to League One club Leyton Orient and signed a three-year contract for an undisclosed fee.